Subu people: Culture

 The Isubu today are divided into the urban and rural.
 Those who live in the cities earn a living at a number of skilled and unskilled professions.
 The rural Isubu work as fishermen and farmers, mostly at the subsistence level.

 Language

 Isu is the Isubu language.
 In addition, many Isubu speak Duala or Mokpwe, the languages of the Duala and Bakweri respectively.
 Isu is part of the Bantu group of the Niger–Congo language family.

 In addition, individuals who have attended school or lived in an urban centre usually speak a European language.
 For some Isubu, this is French; for others, it is Cameroonian Pidgin English or standard English.
 A growing number of the Anglophones today grow up with Pidgin as their first tongue.

 Religion

 The Isubu have been mostly Christianized since the 1930s.
 Evangelical denominations dominate, particularly the Baptist church.
 Nevertheless, remnants of a pre-Christian ancestor worship persist.
-Isubu belief states that the ancestors live in a parallel world and act as mediators between the living and God ("Jengu").